SPGNN-API: A Transferable Graph Neural Network for Attack Paths Identification and Autonomous Mitigation: Proposed Framework SPGNN-API

 \subsection{Governance and Compliance}

 Each micro-segment is assigned a ``governance'' tag implying its underlying assets' criticality and risk appetite.
 For instance, a \textit{web server} asset criticality is lower than a \textit{database}.
 To automate the assignment of tags, we further assess the network flows in terms of communication patterns and frequently used ports and protocols to identify the dominating service(s) used by each micro-segment's underlying assets.
-For instance, a micro-segment mostly using TCP 80 for communication is most likely a web server while a micro-segment substantially using TCP 3306 is presumably a database.
+For instance, a micro-segment mostly using TCP 80 for communication is most likely a web server.
 The detailed process of application profile assignment and the handling of dynamic ports is beyond the scope of this paper.

 We then automate the generation of the ZT policies to govern the communication between the micro-segments at the network layer.
 We first identify all attempted communications in the network and automatically generate ZT policies to enable all these communications.
 We compare the generated policies with the governance rules and highlight the non-compliant policies.
 We further assess the risk imposed by the non-compliant connections based on the criticality of the incident edges and the network topology.
 We then formulate a GNN model for tuning the ZT policies to reduce the risks without disrupting the network functionalities.
 The details of this process are beyond the scope of this paper.